kimbilaontoast/kimbilaontoast.github.io/_posts/2024-08-1-noise-and-signal.md

 Giving up a meaningful trade, you seek no recognition in roles.
 Letting go of friends and lovers, even family; your life is fading like a bleached polaroid.

-You’ve made some strong choices in coming here.
+You’ve made some strong choices in coming here, haven't you?.
-You’ve banished *Māra's* toys of deception - screens of things you said you’d leave behind.
+You’ve banished *Māra's* toys of deception - things you said you’d leave behind.
 Yet you seek out other measures, to distract, and blame.

 I watch you lurch out in vain, in cloying need to bleed into something, anything to be seen and heard, to be felt as something real, and true.